NeoSecundus/PyODB/README.md

 - PyODB uses the python built-in SQLite3 implementation as database and has no external dependencies.
 - PyODB can take any (non-primitive) type you pass into it, extracts its members and creates a database schema representing the type.
-Sub-types of the main type are also extracted recusively.
+Sub-types of the main type are also extracted recursively.
 - Saves instances of known types into the database and loads them using basic filtering options.
 - Also provides a caching module 'PyODBCache' which may be used for inter-process data caching.
   > When using multiprocessing excessively race conditions may occur.